FrankRays/openscrum/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at yoosuf@finetick.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to Yoosuf Muhammad at yoosuf@finetick.com.
 All security vulnerabilities will be promptly addressed.

 ## License